 Regarding My C2 Community: MoonyPadfoot Forever is obviously dedicated to the best Remus/Sirius fan fictions.
 I have read and reviewed every single story there whether I added it myself or a staff member did.
 I do not LOVE all of them, though I like them and recognise there is potential in each for others to embrace them utterly.

-Regarding My Tales: If it's a long story, don't judge it by the first chapter.
-My fan fictions are written in many different genres and styles, so you might like some and not others.
-Although, if you enjoy one Remus/Sirius you shall most likely be enraptured by them all.
+Regarding My Tales: My fan fictions are written in many different genres and styles, so you might like some and not others.
+Although, if you enjoy one Remus/Sirius you shall most likely be interested in them all.
+If it is a long story, you might not want to judge it on the first chapter.
 My faves in alphabetical order and reasons why I cherish them are as follows:

 Advanced Wizardry - Most crossovers turn out badly, however, I find the interaction of the contrasting characters and melding of worlds in mine actually believable and interesting rather than ridiculous.
 Plus, this is one of my two fics that has many different genres all in one: action/romance/general/suspense/drama/humour.
 Considering that the books I based it off of have wizards, that adds the splash of supernatural and fantasy that everyone loves.